nvimpel/chipwhisperer/docs/source/custom-firmware.rst

 ==================

 These files are contained in different project folders and are unique to each project.
 This includes source files and the project makefile.
-For example, simpleserial-aes has :code:`simplserial-aes.c` which contains :code:`main()` and various other functions for reading a key/plaintext over serial, doing an encryption, etc. The makefile for this project tells the build which custom files to use, as well as includes the simpleserial makefile and the main build makefile :code:`Makefile.inc`.
+For example, simpleserial-aes has :code:`simpleserial-aes.c` which contains :code:`main()` and various other functions for reading a key/plaintext over serial, doing an encryption, etc. The makefile for this project tells the build which custom files to use, as well as includes the simpleserial makefile and the main build makefile :code:`Makefile.inc`.